Movie: (1984) In a bleak future, teen biker gangs and a sinister corporation battle for control of an abandoned city.

 • I’m not a big fan of this one.
 It has its moments (every MST3K episode does) but J&TB seem to be fending this one off, rather than tearing it up.
 The plot’s confusing and most of the action is a little hard to see.
 The host segments are just sort of so-so.
 It’s just sort of a middling episode.
 Part of the problem is I don’t get why I am supposed to root for the biker kids.
 An apparently hopeful and rebuilding government has contracted with Kim Cattrall and Robbie Benson to restore basic services.
 That’s evil why, again?

-• It’s at about this point in the show’s run that the “Turn down your lights (where applicable)” message at the beginning of each episode, was replaced by a title card featuring a still from the movie and a gruff voice (usually that of editor Tim Scott) saying “Mystery Science Theater 3000, show [show number here]; reel one.”
+• It is, probably, with this episode that the “Turn down your lights (where applicable)” message at the beginning of each episode, was replaced by a title card featuring a still from the movie and a gruff voice (usually that of editor Tim Scott) saying “Mystery Science Theater 3000, show [show number here]; reel one.”
 But my copy, taped off TV, doesn’t have that.
-Can anybody confirm that it did?
-I know the next episode does.
+I can’t say for certain, because many showings on CC did not include it and just went right into the episode.
+However, some commenters say they saw rerun showings where it appeared.
+My guess: Nobody at BBI told anybody at CC about the change, and some drone at CC looked at it, didn’t think it was something the public was supposed to see, and skipped past it to the start of the theme song.

 • The ping-pong ball bit comes from the old “Captain Kangaroo” show.
 Unfortunately, like so many daily kids shows of that era, most of “Captain Kangaroo” was not recorded and very little of it survives.
 But a running gag on the show was that the puppet characters would try to trick the captain into saying the words “ping-pong balls,” at which point a veritable cloudburst of the little guys would pour down from the heavens onto the Captain.
 You had to be there…and you had to be 6.

 • Callbacks: Frank’s is humming “I sing whenever I sing” from Giant Gila Monster; Crow’s “help me!” is a callback from a well-remembered “Rocket Attack USA.”
 “Hi, I’m Max Keller.”
 (Master Ninja) “…After the Robot Holocaust.”
 “My own FLESH I don’t love better!”
 (Sidehackers) “I’m a Grimalt warrior!”
 (Viking Women), “I feel like a happy king!”
-(Mr. B Natural).
+(Mr. B Natural), “…not allowed…” (The Crawling Hand) and “McCloud!”
+(Pod People).

 • The opening of the movie says that it takes place “15 years from now.”
 The movie was made in 1985, so “15 years from now” was 2000.
 Thankfully the world in 2000 looked very little like the one this movie predicts.
-(By the way, it’s been more than 15 years since this episode debuted.)
+(By the way, it’s been more than 15 years since this episode debuted, and it is 15 years [and counting] from “15 years from now.”)

-• Early on, there is a very clever solution to the appearance of some brief female nudity when Joel inexplicably feels the urge to stand up and open an umbrella.
+• Early on, there is a very clever solution to the appearance of some brief female nudity when Joel inexplicably feels the urge to stand up and open an umbrella in the theater.

 • Kim Cattrall tells the story that one evening she had just checked into a hotel and she turned on the TV and by pure chance host segment 1 was running on Comedy Central.
+At first she thought the hotel had cooked it up to welcome her.
 She says she was completely baffled as to why a golden puppet was repeatedly singing her name.

 • There’s a mention of “Far Side Gallery,” a book I also owned.
 That shot does look like the cover, a little.